kyungjae-lee/engineers-notebook/projects/bare-metal-rtos.md

 # Bare-Metal RTOS

-[!]
+==[!]
 Note: This project is currently IN PROGRESS.
-Contents will be updated!
+Contents will be updated!==

 ## Introduction

-A task scheduler built from scratch on bare-metal STM32F microcontroller (ARM Cortex M4) board.
+Developing a real‐time operating system on the bare‐metal STM32F407‐Discovery board without using libraries

 This project is designed to be completed in the following 3 steps: